 The views are what you’re really going for, here, as Roosevelt Island isn’t that exciting – it’s just a residential area.
 If you want, you can take something called the Red Bus, which will take you around the island for 25 cents.
 Or you can just hop on the F train and make your way over to Queens.

-Afterwards, take the quick walk over to Gantry Plaza State Park for some of the best views of Upper Manhattan and the 59th Street Bridge.
-Hop on the subway (or walk if you’re feeling ambitious) to the next museum worth seeing in Queens – the Museum of the Moving Image, which explores the history of cinema through interactive exhibits as well as frequent showings.
+Hop back on the subway (or walk if you’re feeling ambitious) to the next museum worth seeing in Queens – the Museum of the Moving Image, which explores the history of cinema through interactive exhibits as well as frequent showings.

 You’re probably getting hungry – but don’t get tempted to eat just yet!
 Next stop is Jackson Heights, one of the most diverse ZIP codes in the entire United States.